mikesullivan63/job-search/README.md

 It is functional in its current state: users can register and login, a few dozen sites can be searched, and specifc jobs can be tagged for active review, to be ignored, or to be archived.
 Additional functionality is intended:

-- Build out of profile section
+- ~~Build out of profile section~~
-- Closer inspection of Active and Ignored jobs
+- ~~Closer inspection of Active and Ignored jobs~~
-- Removal of current design frameworks to simplify markup and styling
+- ~~Removal of current design frameworks to simplify markup and styling~~
-- Introduction of consistent deisgn tools across all pages
+- ~~Introduction of consistent deisgn tools across all pages~~
+- Search history with paging
+- Improved button styling
+- Tablet and Phone updates
+- Improved interaction for Active and Ignored jobs
 - Auth0 integration for additional login support
 - Email integration
 - TBD